lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 Then add your user(s) to it.

 {% highlight sh %}
-sudo usermod -a -G www-root lukea
+sudo usermod -a -G www-root luke
 {% endhighlight %}

 Log out and back in and out for it to take effect.